Chicago Booth Review Podcast

 Host

-Hal Weitzman - Editor and host connected to Chicago Booth Review (CBR).
-As CBR editor-in-chief and podcast host, he leads weekly conversations that translate recent academic research in business, policy, and mark...
+Hal Weitzman - Host of the Chicago Booth Review Podcast and Chicago Booth Review’s editor-in-chief (as described).
+He leads conversations explaining recent academic research in business, policy, and markets in a ...

 Booking Intelligence